SHOP the POST:

 - Window Coverings–there is nothing worse than waking up because the sun is shining in your face.
 Make sure your guest room has proper window coverings.
 Maybe get black out curtains or shades.
 Also, it adds privacy.

 - Have a pack to unpack–Keep your guest room clutter-free.
 Move items that might get in the way of your guest’s luggage.
 Include a closet or hooks for them to place their coats or hang their purse.
+If you wanted to add a TV to their room (if you are going for a hotel feeling guest room), then why not check out something like these TV units with storage as they can also help with storing your guest’s luggage?
 Also, decorate sparingly.
 Don’t clutter the room with too much furniture.

 - Welcome Goodies–place a basket of goodies on the bed or nightstand as a welcome gift.
 Nut bars, power bars, candy, mints, snacks, drink mixes are a fun surprise for guests and will always put a smile on their face.

 - Make the floor comfortable–Your guests are walking in an unknown space with their bare feet, so add a rug near the bed especially if you have hardwood floors.
-Or make sure your carpets are clean!
+Or make sure your carpets are clean – this may require you to use a vacuum cleaner from somewhere such as Bissell.
 Try to get rid of stain or hide them with a cowhide rugs or sheep skin rug.
 Currently I am loving the look of layering rugs.
 If you have an old rug, place a complementing newer rug on top of the old one.

 - Clean and then Relax–I know this is so obvious, but it does have to be said.
 There is no excuse for a dirty guest bedroom.
 Get it cleaned and make the bed before your guest comes.
 Clean the bathroom they will be using.
 If your guests are family, it’s still not an excuse.
 Then once it’s clean, relax and enjoy their company!